 A number of environmental factors have been associated with dementia risk including diet, lifestyle, stress, sleep deprivation and exposure to pollutants and toxins.
 Recently, it has been recognised that inflammation in the brain is an important contributor to Alzheimer’s Disease (AD).
 Additionally, increasing credence is given to the role of the gut microbiome in neurodegenerative diseases and pro-inflammatory gut bacterial taxa have been shown to be associated with brain amyloidosis and peripheral inflammation in cognitively impaired elderly.
 Gut bacteria have been shown to influence brain function, not only via the chemicals that they synthesize, but also by interacting with the immune system to control inflammation around the body including the brain; depletion of gut bacteria has been shown to reduce microglial activation.

-This programme of work will identify candidate biomarkers of dementia risk and early-stage dementia.
-By characterising the metabolic phenotypes associated with specific dementia risk factors (genetic predisposition, high cardiovascular risk, sleep deprivation, adverse gut microbial environments), Elaine’s team aims to improve understanding of the molecular origins of the pathology and of the pathway shifts that occur in dementia and cognitive decline.
+This programme of work aimed to identify candidate biomarkers of dementia risk and early-stage dementia.
+By characterising the metabolic phenotypes associated with specific dementia risk factors (genetic predisposition, high cardiovascular risk, sleep deprivation, adverse gut microbial environments), Elaine’s team sought to improve understanding of the molecular origins of the pathology and of the pathway shifts that occur in dementia and cognitive decline.